Shuffle/Shuffle/install-guide.md

 1. After installation, go to http://localhost:3001/adminsetup (or your servername)

 2. Now set up your admin account (username & password).
 Shuffle doesn't have a default username and password.
+3. Check out https://shuffler.io/docs/configuration as it has a lot of useful information to get started

 ![Admin account setup](shuffle_adminaccount.png)